ThFriedrich/LCOI_local_crystalline_orientation_identifier/Examples/examples_walkthrough.md

 # Examples walkthrough

 This file provides a walkthrough guide for the crystal's directionality analysis of the three attached example files.
+This is not a full guide for the use of the application but rather a list of suggested parameters for the analysis of the examples and the results expected from these routines.
+For a more thorough guide on how to use the app see the attched user manual.

 The examples are: triangular crystal, rectangular crystal (cross-section of a CsCl-like crystal) and hexagonal crystal (cross-section of a NiZr-like crystal).
-For a more thorough guide for how to use the app see the attched user manual.

 The example image for the triangular local order is a cropped version of an image adopted from the Wikipedia page of "Colloidal crystal" (as of 23/07/2024), uploaded by Zephyris.
 The example images for the rectangular and hexagonal (NiZr-like) local order are adopted with permission from experimental data produced in the research group of Prof. Rafal Klajn.

 ## Triangular crystal